Noisysundae/techmania-ns/README.md

 ## Changes

+* Change Options, Ruleset, and Records JSON location to `<Build Dir>/Configurations`
+  * This separates them from official ones, and other builds'.
 * Add volume slider values in decibel after the percentage values
   * Only percentages are stored in options.
 Decibel values are just for display.
 * Rays casted from touches now ignore all inactive note hitboxes.